Healthcare Insights

 What’s the top data mining software in healthcare?

-From the donut chart above we can see Epic’s Caboodle at rank one with 1,042 installs and a market share of about 26%.
-Cerner Corporation’s Millennium product and Allscripts follow closely behind, with 822 and 467 installations respectively and market shares of about 20% and 12%.
-Other data mining and data warehouse products seeing use include Oracle, MEDITECH and Xerox.
+From the donut chart above we can see Epic’s Caboodle ranks as the number one data mining software in healthcare with 1,231 installs and a market share of about 26%.
+Oracle Cerner’s Millennium product and Veradigm Inc follow closely behind, with 1,014 and 648 installations respectively and market shares of about 22% and 14%.
+Other data mining and data warehouse products seeing use include proprietary software solutions, SAP’s Crystal Reports, and Medisolv RAPID.

 Healthcare Insights are developed with data from the Definitive Healthcare platform.
 Want even more insights?
-Start a free trial now and get access to the highest healthcare commercial intelligence on hospitals, physicians and other healthcare providers.
+Start a free trial now and get access to the most robust healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.